 3. Miraval Arizona

 “For renewal, refreshment, and the beauty of the high desert, Miraval Arizona is an all-inclusive wellness resort with no equal.
-The Tucson resort personalizes a program of activities and spa treatments for each guest, taking note of fitness levels and individual interests.
+The Tucson resort personalizes a program of activities and full service spa for each guest, taking note of fitness levels and individual interests.

 What attracts people to Miraval?
 The resort allows you to be yourself, with an approach to wellness and mindfulness that acknowledges you, whether your desire is to stay busy all day long or to simply kick back, read a book, and take in the beautiful desert scenery.” — Meryl Pearlstein